-- Applications to Clinical Psychology, Cognition and Cognitive Neuroscience, Developmental Science and Social Psychology must be received by December 1.
+- Applications to the Clinical Psychology, Cognition and Cognitive Neuroscience, Developmental Science and Social Psychology are due December 1.

-- If you are applying to the clinical program, GRE scores are not required and you must complete the Faculty Selection Form to indicate the faculty whom you would be most interested in working with.
+- If you are applying to the Clinical Psychology Program you must complete the Faculty Selection Form to indicate the faculty whom you would be most interested in working with.

 - Foreign students from a university in a non-English-speaking country: Either TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System)-only the academic version of test is accepted, or PTE Academic (Pearson Test of English).

 - Unofficial or official transcripts from each college or university that you have attended.
 When having your institution send electronic transcripts, they need to go directly to the Graduate School at email@example.com.
 Note: Upon admittance, official transcripts will need to be submitted, either electronically or in paper format, directly by each institution's Registrar to the Graduate Student Service Center.
 Please find more information here.

 - Three letters of recommendation, preferably from persons in your major academic field at the institution that you most recently attended.

 - A clear indication of which area of the psychology department you are applying to: Clinical Psychology, Cognitive Psychology, Developmental Psychology, Psychology of Peace and the Prevention of Violence, or Social Psychology.
 If you are applying for training in neuroscience, apply to the Neuroscience and Behavior Program, not to the department of psychological and brain sciences.